ok-nick/c2pa-preview/README.md

 > Linux users may need to set `NO_STRIP=true` before executing the last step as described [here](https://github.com/tauri-apps/tauri/issues/8929).

 ## Example Images
-Download the example images below and try it for yourself!
-For more example images, be sure to check out [this page](https://c2pa.org/public-testfiles/image/).
+Download or drag & drop an example image below to try it for yourself!
+For more examples, check out [this page](https://c2pa.org/public-testfiles/image/).

 <div align="center">
     <img src="./assets/examples/example1.jpg" style="max-height: 230px;">